Universal scaling limits of the symplectic elliptic Ginibre ensemble: Introduction and main results

 Here the two-variable function $\bfkappa_N$ is called the \emph{(skew) pre-kernel}.

 To describe the local statistics at a given point $p \in \C$, it is convenient to define the rescaled point process $\boldsymbol{z}=(z_1,\dots,z_N)$ as

 where $\theta\in\R$ is the angle of the outward normal direction at the boundary if $p\in\partial S$ (and otherwise $\theta=0$).
+Here, the rescaling factor $\sqrt{N \delta}$ is chosen according to the macroscopic density of the ensemble at the point $p$.
 See Figure~\ref{Fig. QEG} for an illustration of the rescaled process.
 The correlation function $R_{N,k}$ of the process $\boldsymbol{z}$ is given by